 Where do we start?

-Our initial focus will be on the provision of compassionate treatment for terminally-ill Canadians who suffer from end-of-life distress.
-End-of-life distress is best described as the combination of anxiety, depression, hopelessness, and demoralization experienced by patients who receive a diagnosis of a terminal illness from diseases such as cancer, HIV/AIDS, or heart disease.
-As research in psychedelic medicine matures, we will further expand our services to include others who may benefit from psilocybin.
+Our initial focus is on the provision of compassionate treatment for Canadians in palliative care who suffer from end-of-life distress.
+End-of-life distress is best described as the combination of anxiety, depression, hopelessness, and demoralization experienced by patients who receive a diagnosis of an incurable illness, or who are in remission from diseases such as cancer, HIV/AIDS, or heart disease.
+As research in psychedelic therapy matures, we will further expand our services to include others who may benefit from psilocybin.

 “At the 6-month follow-up mark, 80% of participants continuing to show clinically significant decreases in depressed mood and anxiety”